Blog: Prolift Mesh Trial of

 Kim Bueno - very nice personality, smiles a lot, but doing much better not to smile inappropriately, she was very effective in her closing statement, rather tough in her cross examination of the Plaintiff.

-My feeling has generally been that women are far more effective in handling cases of this nature, involving women's issues.
+My opinion has generally been that women are far more effective in handling cases of this nature, involving women's issues.
 Some men have shined, particularly Daniel Thornburgh in the Kim Atkins case.

 Final thoughts about the case